karkhaz/smid/doc/web/refman.md

 <h3 id="actions">Actions</h3>

 Actions describe the ways in which `smid` can interact with your application.
-If `smid` walks over a transition, it will perform all of the actions specified in the transition.
+If `smid` walks over a [transition](#transitions), it will perform all of the actions specified in that transition.
 In the following example, there are two actions in the transition:

 <p class="block"><code>
 @import examples/multi-action.sm